1. A FALSE POLICE REPORT

 Question #3:

-were the ones who initiated a chain reaction of criminal violations
+the ones who initiated a chain reaction of criminal violations of Labor

 Answer:

-table in the teachers lounge, venting their anger at students,
+teachers lounge, venting their anger at students, parents, administrators and

 Answer:

-problems that cause millions of children in the United States to be
+millions of children in the United States to

 Chula Vista Elementary School District